San Luis Obispo ice cream lovers can now enjoy their favorite treat in an entirely new form: spread thin and curled into rolls.

-One of the business' co-owners, Walker Sotello, said the ice cream experience will be as much a visual entertainment venture as a traditional over-the-counter sale.
+In April, one of the business' co-owners, Walker Sotello, said the ice cream experience will be as much a visual entertainment venture as a traditional over-the-counter sale.

 "We will bring an entertainment aspect to create the ice cream in front of you," Sotello said.
 "It's a type of ice cream that actually originated in Thailand."

-Sotello said that the process for making it will involve using a liquid base, then taking toppings and mixing those into the liquid, which is then spread onto a frozen plate so thin that it freezes and can be cut and curled into rolls.
+Sotello said that the process for making it involves using a liquid base, then taking toppings and mixing those into the liquid, which is then spread onto a frozen plate so thin that it freezes and can be cut and curled into rolls.
 They are then served in a cup.